 TBI (Traumatic Brain Injury) refers to damage to the tissue of the brain caused by an external force.
 It can result from a closed-head injury (like a violent blow sustained in a motorcycle accident) or an open-head injury (like a gunshot wound).
 Concussions are a common TBI suffered by accident victims, often lead individuals to seek the expertise of a brain injury lawyer.

 Exposure to heat, chemicals, or electricity can burn the skin, causing skin cells to die.
 If you or someone you know has been affected by such incidents, consulting with a burn injury lawyer might be a prudent step.
 In the case of third-degree burns, damage may extend through all layers of the skin to the muscle tissue beneath.
 Catastrophic accidents may even result in fourth-degree burns, which penetrate further into the body and damage bones and connective tissue.

 There are several types fractures.
 Displaced fractures occur when a bone breaks and the two ends move such that they no longer line up with each other.
 Non-displaced fractures remain in alignment.
 Fractures can also be simple or compound.
 A compound fracture pierces the skin; a simple fracture does not.
 Bones become brittle with age, putting elderly accident victims at greater risk.

 Psychological injuries often accompany physical trauma.
 For example, during a dog bite incident, the victim may experience an emotional shock that continues to produce symptoms long after.
 Post-traumatic stress disorder (PTSD) and anxiety disorder are examples of conditions that can result from a psychological injury.

-Our law office in Dana Point serves accident victims from Anaheim, Santa Ana, Irvine, Huntington Beach, Garden Grove, and across Orange County.
+Our law offices in Irvine, Dana Point, San Diego, San Francisco, and Los Angeles serve accident victim across Orange County and throughout Southern California.
 We handle all cases on contingency, meaning you do not pay for our services unless you win.
 Call us at (888) 407-2955 or send us a message about your case.